Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • Be aware of the weather forecast, dress accordingly and be ready for extreme cold weather events that may result in an emergency.

-• Prepare your home and car for extreme cold weather events by stocking emergency supplies such as: food that does not require cooking or refrigeration, drinking water, back-up power supply (e.g. generator), clothing and blankets, etc.
+• Prepare your home and car for extreme cold weather events by stocking emergency supplies such as food that does not require cooking or refrigeration, drinking water, a backup power supply (e.g., a generator), clothing, and blankets.

 Dress Warmly and Stay Dry